image from ep_jhu at Creative Commons

 - Whole grains

 Iodine is needed for cells to convert food into energy and also for normal thyroid function and the production of thyroid hormones.
 Iodine is required for fetal brain development, and low iodine may be responsible for mental impairment in 18 million babies annually.
-For this reason, salt is fortified with iodine, which in available in 70 percent of the world.
+For this reason and to prevent goiter, salt is fortified with iodine, which is available in 70 percent of the world.
 Dietary sources of iodine:18

 - Seafood, especially cod, sea bass, haddock and perch